Discovery of Critical Thresholds in Mixed Exposures and Estimation of Policy Intervention Effects using Targeted Learning: Estimating ARE with TMLE

-Explaining why the targeting step takes the form of a logistic regression and how the estimated standard error is derived are beyond the scope of this work. \cite{vanderLaanRubin+2006, van2011targeted, van2018targeted} offer explanations targeted to audiences with varying levels of mathematical sophistication.

-To obtain these estimates we need only to specify the ensemble of machine learning algorithms used to estimate the propensity and initial outcome regressions $\hat g$ and $\hat Q$.
-The theoretical guarantees hold as long as a sufficiently rich library is chosen.
+Explaining why the targeting step takes the form of a logistic regression and how the estimated standard error is derived is beyond the scope of this work. \cite{vanderLaanRubin+2006, van2011targeted, van2018targeted} offer explanations targeted to audiences with varying levels of mathematical sophistication.
+To obtain these estimates, we need only to specify the ensemble of machine learning algorithms used to estimate the propensity and initial outcome regressions \(\hat{g}\) and \(\hat{Q}\).
+Theoretical guarantees hold as long as a sufficiently rich library is chosen.
+To estimate the ARE, we must also specify the region \(\mathcal{A}\) so that we can compute our binary "exposure" variable.

-For estimating the ARE, we must also specify the region $\mathcal A$ so that we can compute our binary ``exposure'' variable.
-The issue of course is that we have been treating $\mathcal{A}$ as a known region, whereas in many applications the important question is figuring out what guidelines to impose in the first place.
 This is the focus of the next section.